James4Ever0/notes/pyjom schedules.md

 - [ ] video length too long (10 mins)
 - [ ] bgm somehow not in sync (too broad bpm ranges?)
 - [ ] video too repetitive (small corpus?)
-- [ ] do not remove subtitle and crop active region (reviewer's resource not used?)
+- [ ] do not remove subtitle and crop active region (reviewer's resource not used? but i rather advise you to do it directly since it requires less computational power)
-- [ ] do not have minimum motion threshold (reviewer's fault?)
+- [ ] do not have minimum motion threshold (reviewer's fault? also recommend you to do this in producer)
 -----------------
 - [ ] remove all watermarks, subtitles and crop video boundaries accordingly
 - [ ] source video and audio, improve highlight algorithm